helenmeskhidze/helenmeskhidze.github.io/1PracticeProblems.md

 | Consequent.
 | Implicative.

-1.3 What do we call A and B in A\/B?
+1.3 What do we call A and B in A \/ B?
 | Antecedents.
 | * Disjuncts.
 | Consequents.